 By laminating the workpage, my son could write on it and then reuse it for the next problem.

-I also made up some playing cards for the littlest kids!
+I also made up some cute playing cards for the littlest kids!

 This set has cards numbered 1-10 with apples, hearts, suns, and stars.
-This deck of 40 cards is available for a minimal fee at my shop, Teachers Pay Teachers, and Teacher’s Notebook.
+This deck of 40 cards is available for a minimal fee at my shop and at Teachers Pay Teachers.
 For fun, I included some math game ideas.
 I include this subtraction game idea, as well as number recognition and greater than/less than game ideas too.
 I think these playing cards are a lot of fun!